 In 2023, Senate Bill 1315 was enacted to enhance emergency response plans by requiring that all emergency response plans developed pursuant to ARS 15-341 (A) (31) must address how the school and emergency responders will communicate with and provide assistance to students with disabilities.

-The Arizona Regional Consortia for School Emergency Preparedness (ARCSEP) offer six regional school safety consortium meetings in the state: Phoenix (Central), Gilbert (East Valley), Litchfield Park (West Valley), Tucson (Southern), Flagstaff (Northern), and Yuma (Western).
+The Arizona Regional Consortia for School Emergency Preparedness (ARCSEP) offers six regional school safety consortium meetings in the state: Phoenix (Central), Gilbert (East Valley), Litchfield Park (West Valley), Tucson (Southern), Flagstaff (Northern), and Yuma (Western).
 The regional consortiums are sponsored by The Trust and meet quarterly to provide presentations on emergency preparedness topics of interest and lessons learned.

 What law mandates that all Arizona schools have emergency response plans in place that meet ADE Minimum Requirements?